dnsimple/dnsimple-support/content/articles/record-resolution-issues.markdown

 When you change a record in our system, the changes are published almost immediately.

-In some cases, our update queue may take a little bit longer.
+Our update queue may sometimes take a bit longer.
 Wait a couple minutes and check again.

 Follow our blog or Twitter account for updates.
 We publish status updates when there's a known issue with our update queue.